sodadata/docs/soda-agent/deploy.md

 ### Prerequisites

+* You can create, or have access to an existing Kubernetes cluster into which you can deploy a Soda Agent.
 * You have installed v1.22 or v1.23 of <a href="https://kubernetes.io/docs/tasks/tools/#kubectl" target="_blank">kubectl</a>.
 This is the command-line tool you use to run commands against Kubernetes clusters.
 If you have installed Docker Desktop, kubectl is included out-of-the-box.
 With Docker running, use the command `kubectl version --output=yaml` to check the version of an existing install.
 * You have installed <a href="https://helm.sh/docs/intro/install/" target="_blank">Helm</a>.
 This is the package manager for Kubernetes which you will use to deploy the Soda Agent Helm chart.
 Run `helm version` to check the version of an existing install.